AngelMunoz/Migrondi/README.md

 ```

 ### New
-To create a new migration file run `Sqlator.exe new -n CreateTodosTable` where `CreateTodosTable` is the name of your migration, you can replace that name with your migration name it will create a new file with a name like this:
+To create a new migration file run `Migrondi.exe new -n CreateTodosTable` where `CreateTodosTable` is the name of your migration, you can replace that name with your migration name it will create a new file with a name like this:
 `SampleMigration_1586550686936.sql` with the following contents
 ```sql
 -- ---------- SQLATOR:UP:1586550686936 --------------